sophiemie/RAF/README.md

 ## Related

-You can find the project for the simulation of the Robot@Factory here
+You can find the project for our simulation of the Robot@Factory here

 [RAF_Simulator](https://github.com/sophiemie/RAF_Simulator)